What is xbar?

 Menu Item Actions

-xbar supports interactive menu items with various actions:# Open URL
+xbar supports interactive menu items with various actions:

 echo "GitHub | href=https://github.com"